devtodollars/mvp-boilerplate/README.md

 * Verify acount deletion deletes also the objects from buckets
 * Privacy Policy and terms of conditions
-* Creating user with existing email and passowrd reset handling
+* Creating user with existing email passowrd reset handling
+NOTIFICATIONS REFRESH
+MESSAGES what ones are read
+make notifications and messages dropdowns bigger
+Cant clear indivitaul notifications anymore
+Messages notification takes time or need refresh make the map bit bigger maybe like the left hand side Clicking on map with no property selected error mobile going to view property from management dashboard

+Cant scroll page when chat is open

+MOBILE!!!!!!

 ### MVP Features